-May contain affiliate links, please see disclosure for more info.
+(contains affiliate links, which keeps TGS running; please see disclosure for more info)

 If you’re like me and have an affinity for anything that’ll grow, you know that you can never have too many plants.
 That said, you must also know that you can eventually run out of space for your green friends and have to get crafty.
 This is where the hanging plant comes in.
 There’s a lot of different methods for hanging your plants, but the most popular right now (especially in the boho-style that’s flourishing lately) seems to be the:

 Seriously, take a peek on instagram.
 Or on Urban Outfitters* (the plant in their photo is definitely thirsty though oops).
 I know some of the designs look absolutely insane, but I’m gonna teach you how to make a really simple one of your own, so keep reading!
 View Post

 I think the thing I get asked about most is plants, especially now that it’s warming up and people want to bring spring indoors.
 It’s understandable, since I now have quite the collection (I think I have 50?).
 I recently shared my visit to Ott’s and Friday is Earth Day, so it only makes sense to share a handful of plants that I think are the easiest to keep alive (unless you just straight up aren’t watering them)!
 Here’s the 6 plants that I think even someone with a black thumb could keep alive if they put the tiniest effort in: View Post